rcsb/mmtf/spec.md

 [ 1, 1, 1, 1, 2, 2, 2, 2, 1, 1, 1 ]
 ```

-Note that in the above example the list of indices can also be efficiently run-length encoded:
+Note that in the above example the array of indices can also be efficiently run-length encoded:

 ```JSON
 [ 1, 4, 2, 4, 1, 3 ]